Mentoring

 RT @marciamarcia RT @tloh: “I don’t have one mentor.
 My network mentors me.
 Reid Hoffman, as quoted in Forbes magazine” via @lehawes

-What does an uplifting learning relationship/experience look like?
 I heard one of my network nodes in the podcast ‘The Women of Learning‘, Taruna Goël, in conversation with André Watts discussing mentoring.
-So here are my messy notes:

 Mentoring is any relationship between an experienced person and a newbie.
 Experience and wisdom on an approach or life skills.
-Tools, tips and traps as I had the adventure—the experience inside or outside the workplace.
+Tools, tips and tricks as I had the adventure—the experience inside or outside the workplace.

 Formal or informal mentoring.
 Use storytelling to mentor people.
 There is an interplay between coaching and mentoring.
 Transform beyond goals.
-Ask questions, help people to reflect, to be self-directed learners.

-What can I learn from my experience?
 It is a learning relationship that ebbs and flows.
 Use metaphors, words and images to mentor.

 Mentoring is about co-creating, teaching, and mutuality.
 The Sum of mentees makes you richer.
 I received more than I gave.